-The same crochet pattern with the same yarn and the same size of hook should produce the same gauge, right?
+The same crochet pattern made with the same yarn and the same crochet hook sizes should produce the same gauge, right?
 While that seems logical, it doesn't match what can happen in real life.
-Here is an example of what happened in this scenario, with the result being two squares of measurably different size.
+This is very important to understand because you often want to create projects that are a certain size and your hook choice can lead you to make the completely wrong size if you aren't careful.
+Here is an example of of a scenario in which the same materials were used but with the result being two squares of measurably different size.

 Two Hooks - Same Size, Different Manufacturers

-If you take a look at the photo collage posted above, you can see that these two hooks are very different.
-The only common element is the size.
+If you take a look at the two crochet hooks side by side you will easily see that they are very different from one another The only common element is the labeled crochet hook size.
 Everything else about these hooks is different.
-The heads are shaped differently; the handles are different shapes, and are also different thicknesses.
+The heads are shaped differently; the handles are different shapes, and are also different thicknesses from one another.

 Lessons to Learn - Never Switch Hooks During a Crochet Project